Systemicdrift/PF_AI_hackathon/README.md

 A production of Von, Tal and Anthony

 ## About
-This project builds a chatgpt model that consumes Powerflex documentation to learn about PF projects in a conversational tone.
+This project springs from onboarding documentatioon that that Axcess team has stood up to onboard new members of the team.
+There was expressed interest from across the organization to share those docs with other teams and subsequently non-powerflex employees.
+This would serve to inform the public in a conversational tone rather than present a stale readme to folks.

 Ask it "what is Axcess", "What is authz"...

 There is also a similar experiement for alerts, but it does not have enough data.